Workshop on Geometry Related to the Langlands Programme

 Spectral transfer for real twisted endoscopy

-a collection of structurally related groups, the so-called endoscopic
+of structurally related groups, the so-called endoscopic groups.
+The harmonic

-shall describe the transfer of twisted characters under the assumption
+the transfer of twisted characters under the assumption of geometric transfer.

 Mark Reeder, Boston College

 I will discuss a family of supercuspidal representations of simple p-adic